 Is it in the right neighborhood/location?

 Location is the only thing about a home that you can’t change, so you better pick a neighborhood that you like!
-School district, traffic, and proximity to work, family, and social activities are all things to consider before pulling the trigger on what is probably the biggest investment of your lifetime.
+School district, traffic, and proximity to work, family, and social activities are all things to consider before pulling the trigger.
+After all, this is probably the biggest investment of your lifetime.